Murders of Byrd and Melanie Billings

-The murders of Byrd and Melanie Billings occurred on or about July 9, 2009, in Pensacola, Florida, United States.
+The murders of Byrd and Melanie Billings occurred on or around July 9, 2009, in Pensacola, Florida, United States.
 Byrd Billings, 66, and his wife, Melanie, 43, were found shot to death on July 9, 2009.
 The suspects, dressed in "ninja garb," stole a safe and other items during the break-in at the sprawling Billings home west of Pensacola.
 Nine of their children were home at the time, but were not hurt by the intruders.
 The family's attorney said that the safe contained jewelry, family papers, and prescription medications.

 Victims

 Byrd Starling Billings divorced his second wife Cynthia Reeve Billings in January 1993.
-Four months later, he married his third wife, Melanie Anne Billings (née Brock).
-Melanie Billings had two biological children from previous relationships, Ashley Markham and Nicole "Nikki" Billings (died in 2008).
+Four months later, he married his third wife, Melanie Anne Billings (née Brock) who already had two biological children from previous relationships, Ashley Markham and Nicole "Nikki" Billings (died in 2008).
 Melanie was 17 years old when she gave birth to Ashley and 19 years old when she gave birth to Nikki.

 Byrd Billings reportedly had two biological children also (not with Melanie Billings).

 They had a total of 16 children, including each other's stepchildren and adoptive children.
 One source said 13 of the children were adopted.
 Before the couple's murder, three of their adopted children, many of whom had special needs, had died.

 At the time of their death, Melanie Billings owned a used car lot and Byrd Billings had a company named Worldco Financial Services.
 Byrd Billings was also a used car dealer and former strip club owner.